Rick-Phoenix/querygen/README.md

 2. The name of the parameter to pass to a subquery can be overriden, which can be handy in some situations as a hacky way to avoid having an extra struct param if a query param is used in multiple places.

 >[!NOTE]
-> An example of this is also shown below.
+> Another example of this is also shown below.

 Let's take this example.
 We need to make two queries:
 - One that gets a user by its id